 RL: Grant, you are the one to submit the document, right?

-GB Yes, I will copy the document to the same collab folder as this one, I will add final to the title and will wait until CC gets it copied to github.
+GB Yes, I will copy the document to the same collab folder as this one, I will add final to the title and will wait until CC gets it copied to github.GitHub Before submitting it to Dr. T.

 CC: Besides some finalizing we are doing once we submit; I believe we are good to submit!